joern-kalz/text-adventure/frontend/infra/README.md

 ## Prerequisites

+- Deploy the backend as described [here](../../backend/infra/README.md).
+You will find a Lambda Function URL in the output.
+You will need this when you export the frontend.
 - Install [pnpm](https://pnpm.io/)
 - Install the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
 - Setup security credentials for CDK, e.g. by installing [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and running `aws login`